abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 doing so well, or who need a little bit of a lift.
 And in our hearts we forgive those who've made mistakes, whether they've asked for forgiveness or not.
-That's just ordinary kindness, but it's earthworm kindness—it's what creates an environment in the community that is very beautiful and uplifting.
+That's just ordinary kindness, but it's earthworm kindness---it's what creates an environment in the community that is very beautiful and uplifting.
 It provides the tilled soil from which fertility, growth, and development of individuals can take place.

-Solitude in our practice is important in helping us to relinquish the unskillful views we've picked up in the past from misguided teachers, friends, books, and other unhelpful sources—views that have influenced us in ways not easily recognized.
-We need solitary practice to clearly see those views and the effects of our prior conditioning—to discern the Buddha-Dhamma for ourselves.
+Solitude in our practice is important in helping us to relinquish the unskillful views we've picked up in the past from misguided teachers, friends, books, and other unhelpful sources---views that have influenced us in ways not easily recognized.
+We need solitary practice to clearly see those views and the effects of our prior conditioning---to discern the Buddha-Dhamma for ourselves.
 But we have to be careful that our solitary practice doesn't create a type of selfishness or self-centered point of view.
 Living in community helps us remember to open our eyes and see that there are people here who are going through the same difficulties we are, and who may need the same sort of support we have received.
 It is helpful to be conscious of that, expand our vision, and care for the people around us.
 We are like earthworms tilling the spiritual soil of the community so it is a fertile place for growth in the Dhamma.
 When we come from a place of generosity and care, there can be a strong feeling that we are living under very special circumstances.
 This in turn uplifts our solitary practice and encourages a more encompassing perspective.

 # Asubha Kammaṭṭhāna: Perceiving the Unbeautiful